Contact us

 Is it possible to honor an individual with a named endowed gift?

 Yes, this is a wonderful way to honor the memory of a loved one.
 Gifts of $50,000 or more can establish a named endowed fund for an unrestricted purpose.
 Gifts of $100,000 or more can establish a named endowed fund for a specific purpose.
-Gifts of any amount can be directed to the general endowment or to the George Fox Scholarship Fund., which provides critical funding for students in need of financial assistance to attend Sidwell Friends School.
+Gifts of any amount can be directed to the general endowment or to the George Fox Scholarship Fund.
+Established with an anonymous donation, the George Fox Scholarship provides critical funding for students in need of financial assistance to attend Sidwell Friends School.
+An endowed gift of $1.5 million would help provide a full-tuition and expenses scholarship annually for 1 student, equivalent to $67,500, into perpetuity.
+Named and endowed scholarships may be established with a gift of $100,000 and named Term Funds for current use for financial aid may be established with a gift of $50,000 per year for a minimum of four years.
+Please contact a member of the Advancement Team to learn more.

 What is The Sidwell Friends Fund?